 The Truth About Hormone Therapy

-The study found that for every 10,000 women there were 7 heart attacks, 18 blood clots, 8 strokes and 8 cases of blood cancer.
-These findings led researchers at the National Health Institution to ask women to discuss the discontinuation of estrogen plus progesterone hormone therapy with their healthcare professionals.
-Some positive results of the study included 6 less colon cancer cases, 5 less hip fractures, and fewer fractures in general.
+The study found that for every 10,000 women there were 7 heart attacks, 18 blood clots, 8 strokes, and 8 cases of blood cancer.
+These findings led researchers at the National Health Institution to ask them to discuss the discontinuation of estrogen plus progesterone hormone therapy with their healthcare professionals.
+Some positive results of the study included 6 fewer colon cancer cases, 5 fewer hip fractures, and fewer fractures in general.
 Although these benefits were found, it was thus concluded that the risks of estrogen plus progesterone HRT outweighed the benefits.

-Bioidentical Hormone Replacement Therapy is looked as a safer alternative to conventional HRT as the hormones are molecularly identical and natural.
+Bioidentical Hormone Replacement Therapy looked like a safer alternative to conventional HRT as the hormones are molecularly identical and natural.
 Bioidentical hormones are derived from botanical plants such as soy and wild yam.
-As these hormones are more identical to the natural hormones produced in the body, the risk of potential side effects are minimized.
-The long term use of bioidentical hormones have not been studied so it is important for patients to only use FDA approved hormones.
+As these natural hormone therapy are more identical to the natural hormones produced in the body, the risk of potential side effects is minimized.
+The long-term use of bioidentical hormones has not been studied so it is important for patients to only use FDA-approved hormones.
 This applies especially to the use of compound hormones.
-Compounding is defined as the combination and/or modification of at least two FDA approved drugs to the specific medical needs of the patient.
+Compounding is defined as the combination and/or modification of at least two FDA-approved drugs to the specific medical needs of the patient.
 Compounded drugs are made as specified by a licensed practitioner.
-Compounded drugs are not approved by the FDA due to cases of death and injury.
+Compounded drugs are not approved by the FDA due to causes of death and injury.
 Moreover, when testing compounded hormones, over thirty percent of the medications failed.
-There are several FDA approved bioidentical hormones that patients can talk to their doctors about taking.
+There are several approved bioidentical hormones that patients can talk to their doctors about taking.